-The All-Seeing-All-Knowing-Bendis did not say where or when this sacred character would appear… and so we waited with baited breath, until today.
+The All-Seeing-All-Knowing-Bendis did not say where or when this sacred character would appear… and so we waited with bated breath, until today.

-Finally, America, Nay- the world, can breath a sign of relief, as after decades of waiting, fans finally have what they always wanted; a brief cameo from the villain of an old, crappy Superman movie showing up in the comics for a few panels, getting his head popped like balloon, and dying in a mushroom cloud of his own filth.
+Finally, America, Nay- the world, can breathe a sigh of relief, as, after decades of waiting, fans finally have what they always wanted; a brief cameo from the villain of an old, crappy Superman movie showing up in the comics for a few panels, getting his head popped like balloon, and dying in a mushroom cloud of his own filth.

 Also, Anyone else notice that “DC Comics” sounds like “Dick Comics” if you read it phonetically?!